 “And what would be the penalty for a Hero not immediately falling in line?”, Greg questioned with more than a little trepidation.
 “I’d hate to get suspended just because I took an extra minute to make sure some scumbag got put behind bars.”

 The agent nodded in apparent understanding.
-“We usually don’t pull Heroes while they’re engaged with immediate threats such as enemy Supers or chasing a fleeing suspect.
-In such situation you are given the liberty of time to take care of any immediate tasks before being transported.”, She said, smoothly placating the stocky young man.
+“We usually don’t pull Heroes while they’re engaged with immediate threats such as criminal Supers or chasing a fleeing suspect.
+In such a situation you are given the liberty of time to take care of any immediate tasks before being transported.”, She said, smoothly placating the stocky young man.
 “But the status you should be most concerned about is the Inactive status.
 This one’s for when you’re either on your entitled one-day-per-week break, sleeping, undergoing surgery, therapy, or in an official DVA meeting.
 Just to be clear: You can still be called in even when listed as Inactive.
-When lives are in the balance anyone’s relaxation time is expendable.”, she takes a breath and reaches down to grab her suitcase before remembering something.
+When lives are in the balance anyone’s relaxation time is expendable.”, she took a breath and reached down to grab her suitcase before remembering something.
 “Also, you need to take at least thirty days off per year; we used to have a real problem with rookies burning themselves out early.”, Amy and Shane nodded at this, they’d both seen and heard stories of Heroes being consumed by “The Life” early on.
 “Now onto exactly how you’ll all be establishing your statuses and what is likely to be the most important person in your career…”